prateekraiger/StyleVerse/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [Apache License](LICENSE) file for details.

 ## Contributing